 - Borrowers can approach lending institutions like Commercial Banks, RRBs, Small Finance Banks, Cooperative Banks, MFIs and NBFCs.
 They can apply online too through this portal.
 MUDRA is categorised into three products namely ‘Shishu’, ‘Kishore’ and ‘Tarun’ to signify the stage of growth, funding needs of the beneficiary micro unit or entrepreneur and also provide a reference point for the next phase of growth

 - Approval of loans in just 59 minutes up to ₹ 1 crore.
 It is aimed at promoting automation, reducing the lengthy loan approval process and frequent visits to bank branches.
-The loan amount ranges are 10 lakh to 1 crore on an interest of 8% with disbursal in 7-8 working days
+The loan amount ranges are 10 lakh to 1 crore on the interest of 8% with disbursal in 7-8 working days

 - Trade Receivables Discounting System (TReDS) for easing the financing of trade receivables of MSMEs from corporate buyers through multiple financiers